Locking your bike

 Luckily, most thieves don’t have enough money to buy these things.

 How to choose a lock for your bike

 Ask yourself a question – How much is my bike worth?
 Divide this number by 10.
 Spend this much money on a lock from an independent bike shop, not some rip-off chain or trendy hipster boutique.

 Many of these types don’t use their bikes round town and know little of any practical use.

 It ain’t heavy? then it’s probably no good.
 Don’t buy an armoured cable lock if your bike’s worth much over £100, buy a D-LOCK.
 Have a look at what’s doing the locking.
 Look inside the body of the lock as you operate the key.
 If some puny piece of 1.5mm steel is turning in there, then buy something else.
 As a guide, if the keyhole is in the end rather than the middle, and that end projects, a child could open the lock in about 2 seconds.
 OK if your bike is only worth £100.

 Remember to secure seat-post and saddle, front wheel, and on expensive machines, everything that’s on the bike.

-Mountain bikes with famous brands are of most interest to thieves.
+Mountain bikes with famous brands are of most interest to thieves – even now!
 They want money, not bikes, and want to sell their loot to ‘ordinary bloke’ who is more interested in brand recognition than cycling.
 Brands that position themselves high in the price range are the favourites.
 Quality is immaterial.
 Those expensive brands that are particularly poor value are of course the most targeted as they represent wealth.